Social Work Degrees, Schools, and Careers in Montana

 The good news is that looking for social work degree programs in Montana is easy.
 There are just two schools in the entire state that offer accredited social work degree programs.
 The two schools are Salish Kootenai College, a Native American tribal college that serves three tribes and is actually located on the Flathead Reservation in Pablo.
 The other school is the state’s flagship university, the University of Montana, which offers both a BSW and MSW program.
 This means that for students looking for a social work degree program in Montana, they won’t have to look very far or very hard to suss out all the details.

 The state’s professional social worker population isn’t very large either.
-According to the United States Bureau of Labor Statistics, there are less than 3,000 professional social workers employed across the state and those social workers are making an annual average salary of between $34,920 and $47,480 depending on the specialty of the psychologists.
-For example, child, family and school social workers are the most common (there are more than 1,000 working in Montana) but they are also paid the least on average.
-Healthcare social workers on the other hand are the least common (less than 500 in the state) and they are paid the most on average.
+According to the United States Bureau of Labor Statistics (BLS), there are less than 3,000 professional social workers employed across the state and those social workers are making an annual average salary of between $41,790 and $57,320 depending on their specialty.
+For example, child, family and school social workers are the most common (there are more than 1,000 working in Montana) and are paid $43,360 on average.
+Healthcare social workers on the other hand are the least common (640 in the state) and they are paid the most on average.

 The Board of Social Work in Montana licenses three types of people – licensed clinical professional counselors, licensed clinical social workers, and licensed marriage and family therapists.
 In this instance, we care only about the licensed clinical social workers which have a specific set of requirements that applicants need to meet before they can pursue licensure.
 Those requirements include: